Mayank-Prakash-Sharma18/math-english/content/english-beginner/determiners/types-of-determiners.md

 That is, a/an, the

-* INDEFINITE ARTICLES (a, an) - General determiners because general version of noun is referred to.
+* INDEFINITE ARTICLES (a, an) - They are General determiners, because general version of noun is referred to.

 <b>A</b> man came into the shop.

 <b>An</b> honest person would not cheat.

-* DEFINITE ARTICLES (the) - Specific determiner because specific noun is referred to.
+* DEFINITE ARTICLES (the) - It is a Specific determiner, because specific noun is referred to.

 <b>The</b> cop chased <b>the</b> thugs.
 <img src="../../../media/determiner/referring-determiner-the.png" alt="referring determiner the" style="width:18%;height:18%;">